 Medical-Surgical Nursing III: Includes scientific principals of nursing for neurological, psychiatric, geriatric and the mentally challenged patient.

 Issues in Nursing Practice: Includes a leadership component, employment preparation, ethics, legal issues, NCLEX and licensing preparation.

 I.V.
 Therapy: Includes the scientific principles of I.V. therapy.
 Includes central lines, phlebotomy, theory and lab practice.

 Clinical experience is concurrent and sequential with classroom instruction through the cooperation of sites such as the Penn Medicine Chester County Hospital, Brandywine Hospital, Pocopson Home, Bryn Mawr Rehabilitation Hospital, Department of Veterans Affairs Medical Center and community care experiences.

-Some students with past nursing experience/schooling, may be able to test into advanced placement.
-For more information, please click here.
+Some students with past nursing experience/schooling may be able to test into advanced placement.
+Click here to learn more about advanced placement.